I am a lawyer working on inter-disciplinary research in India, focusing on the impacts of digitisation on the lives of

 Coming of age in the aftermath of that financial crisis, I witnessed how the breaking and re-making of the (financial) world had a profound impact on so many yet how impossible it seemed to shelter the average person from the storm.
 The ethical dimensions of this system were hard to comprehend, as was my role within it.
 Although I learnt a lot from my time at A&O, I decided to quit in 2014 and seek out ways to understand how everything I experienced at work in Big Finance was impacting the person on the street.

 This started a period of uncertainty that taught me a lot.
 I went back to school (for a public policy degree at the University of Cambridge) and spent time on the On Purpose programme which changed my life and how I see the world.
 I don’t say that lightly.
 (Thank you OnP Oct15 cohort!).
 I also was incredibly lucky to work for the inspiring Tom Adams at Acumen, and the super sharp team at Big Society Capital trying to understand what “social impact” really means for finance.
-Along the way, I found my current organisation — fell in love with the mission and vision at Dvara Trust (previously IFMR Trust) — which led to my favourite role to date as Head of the Future of Finance Initiative.
+Along the way, I met and fell in love with the mission and vision at Dvara Trust (previously IFMR Trust) — which led to my favourite role to date as Head of the Future of Finance Initiative.
 Cut to the present, and here I am in pandemic-struck Mumbai looking out of my window and watching everything change and remain the same at once.
 Some questions have been answered, many remain.
 Including the most pressing one: How can I help?